Book Review – Carrie

 The idea of her being a natural disaster is backed up by the way the story is told through police reports, through interviews and headlines.
 Carrie is mentioned and talked about like she was a hurricane that passed through town.
 Dangerous, but not human.
 It’s an interesting way to tell this kind of story, it just doesn’t scream horror.

 Carrie’s mother might scare some, but I find fundamental religious zealots to be the least effective way to make someone scary or interesting.
 The mother is a cartoon villain, a person beyond reason or relatability.
 She’s not real, in or out of the book.
 And, again, that type of insanity is at the bottom of the interesting-barrel for me as a reader.
 It always strikes me as lazy, as a quick wave as to why someone would act a certain way.
 Carrie is least interesting when dealing with that part of the story.

 Not to say Carrie isn’t entertaining.
 It is, in both its destruction and seventies’ aesthetics.
 But, it’s more thriller than chiller.
 It reads like a super villain origin, which is fun, but I’m not sure how this has become a horror classic.
 I’m not even sure how it became a hugely popular book, as it doesn’t strike me as particularly earth-shattering in it’s plot or style.
 But, maybe I’m in the wrong place and time.
 Maybe, back in the late seventies, this would have scared the heck out of me.
 Or, maybe, I would have treated it like a Doctor Doom comic book and wondered what I’d do with some nasty telekinesis powers of my own.

-Posted on November 3, 2017, in books, halloween, reviews and tagged 70s books, book review, carrie, halloween, halloween book, halloween reading, horror, horror book, old books, psychic, review, stephen king.
+Posted on November 3, 2017, in book review, books, halloween, reviews and tagged 70s books, book review, carrie, halloween, halloween book, halloween reading, horror, horror book, old books, psychic, review, stephen king.
 Bookmark the permalink.
 1 Comment.